projectdiscovery/katana/README.md

-   -retry int                    number of times to retry the request (default 1) -proxy string                 http/socks5 proxy to use -H, -headers string[]         custom header/cookie to include in request -config string                path to the nuclei configuration file -fc, -form-config string      path to custom form configuration file
+   -retry int                    number of times to retry the request (default 1) -proxy string                 http/socks5 proxy to use -H, -headers string[]         custom header/cookie to include in request -config string                path to the katana configuration file -fc, -form-config string      path to custom form configuration file
 ```